nembe/Travel/modules/travelcard-account-import/README.md

 * The application ships with embedded configuration for all environments (in a file at the root of the jar named **application.yml**)
 * The embedded configuration is overriden by any config placed at `config/application.yml` (relative to where the jar is being launched from)

-## Prerequisites

-* JDK 8
-* Access to the artifactory server at Yellowbrick
-* Oracle 10g for running the app locally (tests run against in-memory database)

 ## Development workflow

 * DAO code should go into the yellowbrick-data module